 - Determine critical applications and investments to enable remote work.

 - Evaluate and set up remote IT support structures throughout operations (office, factory).

 - Re-prioritize IT work activities, projects, etc.

-- Assess and monitor IT infrastructure and services for access and performance gaps.
+- Take our IT assessment to determine how well you're monitoring your IT infrastructure and services for access and performance gaps.

 - Re-evaluate security procedures and enforcement; increase levels as needed.

-- Identify, address, and plan for cybersecurity vulnerabilities.
+- Take our cybersecurity assessment to identify, address, and plan for cybersecurity vulnerabilities.

 With people operating outside of the normal safety zone of office infrastructure, an additional layer of vulnerability has been inserted.
 Cybersecurity must now be a critical focus.

 This guide should be viewed as a critical action list to help your organization focus on the matters that must be addressed now.
 These steps will be critical to stabilize your organization today, in order to survive the coming weeks of crisis.
 As we understand the ongoing impacts of the COVID-19 pandemic, we will all become smarter.
 At Plante Moran, we believe planning ahead will provide immensely more value than reacting to the latest crisis news.
 We’re here to help.

 We’re here to help.
 If you have questions or need immediate assistance, contact us to talk to an expert and receive complimentary guidance.